33Ayushi/Email-PDF-Ingestion/README.md

 # Email PDF Ingestion Platform

-A full-stack application that automatically scans email inboxes for PDF attachments, downloads them locally, and stores metadata in PostgreSQL.
+A full-stack application that automatically scans email inboxes for PDF attachments, downloads them locally, and stores metadata in PostgreSQL..

 ## 🚀 Tech Stack